Code-Institute-Submissions/Only-Hikers-MS1/README.md

 This milestone project has been my first ever solo coding project where I aimed to showcase the skills learnt thus far.
 This project is a static front-end site built using HTML and CSS in conjunction with the Bootstrap Framework to create a responsive, mobile-first approach webpage.

-Travel and hiking have always been two huge passions of mine so the idea for this project came about throughout lockdown this year when I was restricted from travelling anywhere overseas.
-I began to explore and discover hikes and trails in Ireland that are some of the most beauitful I have ever seen.
+Travel and hiking have always been two huge passions of mine so the idea for this project stemmed from that and the fact that I had so many amazing photos from 2020 of hikes in Ireland.
+I think a lot of people travel overseas to see beautiful parts of the world and we don't fully appreciate what we have on our doorstep.
-After all these hikes, I had so many beautiful photos of Ireland and nowhere to showcase them.
-A picture is worth a thousand words, right?

 My goal for this site is to spread the word about hiking in Ireland and hopefully inspire people to get out and experience it for themselves.

 ## Responsive site

-Using the website <a href="http://ami.responsivedesign.is/">Am I Responsive</a>, I got the below image showing what the site looks like across all devices.
+Using the website <a href="http://ami.responsivedesign.is/">Am I Responsive</a>, I got the image that you see below displaying my websites home page across mobile, tablet and desktop.

  ![Website Mockup](assets/uxd/mockup/am-i-responsive-mockup.PNG)
 ## User Experience

-#### Project Goals

-- To build a fully responsive website across all devices
-- To create an easy-to-use website that is simple to navigate
-- To set up the basic layout and content for this webpage which can be added to in the future
-- To inspire users through images of breathtaking scenery to get out and explore our beauitful country
-- To have a contact form where like-minded hiking individuals or people that are keen to start can get in touch

 #### User Stories